 When it comes to Sumbal, I’ve become rather confused.
 I can’t say whether it’s in the nature of the character to be agitated or it’s the actress Sonia Mishal.
 Maybe, time will tell as more episodes go on air.

 Now let’s get to the technical aspect of this episode.
-If we start analyzing the technical aspect of the directors choices, it’ll be fair to claim that the entire cast and crew have done a pretty good job.
+If we start analyzing the technical aspect of the director’s choices, it’ll be fair to claim that the entire cast and crew have done a pretty good job.
 The director has gone down the classic route for creating an eerie setting for us.
-For example, he has chosen a big house; classic setting, a hand-crafted freaky doll; classic prop, and the act of flickering lights, noises in the middle of the night and stored items belonging to previous owners; classic story-line.
-However, I won’t undermine the director and team’s work by labelling them as mere copy-cats, because this is what sells to the viewers.
+For example, he has chosen a big house; a classic setting, a hand-crafted freaky doll; a classic prop, and the act of flickering lights, noises in the middle of the night, and stored items belonging to previous owners; classic story-line.
+However, I won’t undermine the director and team’s work by labeling them as mere copy-cats, because this is what sells to the viewers.

 Coming from a fan of the horror genre, it isn’t easy to scare me.
-But let’s face it, the scene where a random bride dressed in red clothes, jewellery and a veil sits beside the trunk holding an old frame was a good touch.
-Moreover, I’m not going to over exaggerate but the last shot of the episode gave me chills.
+But let’s face it, the scene where a random bride dressed in red clothes, jewelry, and a veil sits beside the trunk holding an old frame was a good touch.
+Moreover, I’m not going to over-exaggerating but the last shot of the episode gave me chills.
 After all, a little mute girl wakes up in the middle of the night, in a big dark house and starts smiling at something or someone creepily.
-Who wouldn’t get the chills.
+Who wouldn’t get the chills?